Old money: Early National Era

-Although many "old money" individuals do not rank as high on the list of Forbes 400 richest Americans as they once did, their wealth continues to grow.
+Although many "old money" individuals do not rank as high on the list of Forbes 400 richest Americans as their ancestors did, their wealth continues to grow.
 Many families increased their holdings by investment strategies such as the pooling of resources.
 For example, the Rockefeller family's estimated net worth of $1 billion in the 1930s grew to $8.5 billion by 2000—that is, not adjusted for inflation.
 In 60 years, four of the richest families in the United States increased their combined $2–4 billion in 1937 to $38 billion without holding large shares in emerging industries.
 When adjusted for inflation, the actual dollar wealth of many of these families has shrunk since the '30s.

 From a private wealth manager's perspective, "old money" can be classified into two: active "old money" and passive "old money".
 The former includes inheritors who, despite the inherited wealth at their disposal or that which they can access in the future, choose to pursue their own career or set up their own businesses.
-Paris Hilton and Sir Stelios Haji-Ioannou are examples of this category.
-On the other hand, passive "old money" are those who are the idle rich or those who are not wealth producers.
+Paris Hilton and Sir Stelios Haji-Ioannou did this.
+On the other hand, passive "old money" are the idle rich or those who are not wealth producers.

 "Old money" contrasts with the nouveau riche and parvenus.
 These fall under the category "new money" (those not from traditionally wealthy families).

 Europe

-The Rothschild family, as an example, established finance houses across Europe from the 18th century and was ennobled by the Habsburg Emperor and Queen Victoria.
+The Rothschild family, as an example, established finance houses across Europe from the 18th century and was ennobled by the Habsburg emperor and Queen Victoria.
 Throughout the 19th century, they controlled the largest fortune in the world, in today's terms many hundreds of billions.
 The family has, at least to some extent, maintained its wealth for over two centuries.

-The Rothschilds were not, however, considered "old money" by their British counterparts.
-In Britain, the term generally exclusively refers to the nobility - that is, the peerage and landed gentry - who traditionally live off the land inherited paternally.
+On the other hand, in Britain, the term generally exclusively refers to the nobility – that is, the peerage and landed gentry – who traditionally live off the land inherited paternally.
 The British concept is analogous to good lineage and it is not uncommon to find someone with "old money" who is actually poor or insolvent.
 By 2001, however, those belonging to this category—the aristocratic landowners—are still part of the wealthiest list in the United Kingdom.
 For instance, the Duke of Westminster, by way of his Grosvenor estate, owns large swaths of properties in London that include 200 acres of Belgravia and 100 acres of Mayfair.
 There is also the case of Viscount Portman, who is the owner of 100 acres of land north of Oxford Street.

 Many countries had wealth-based restrictions on voting.
 In France, out of a nation of 27 million people, only 80,000 to 90,000 were allowed to vote in the 1820 French legislative election and the richest one-quarter of them had two votes.